History of Nelly Korda in Timeline

 June 20, 2021: Meijer LPGA Classic Win

-On June 20, 2021, Nelly Korda won the Meijer LPGA Classic in Grand Rapids, Michigan.
-She became the first two-time winner on the LPGA during the 2021 season after shooting a career-best 62 on Saturday.
+On June 20, 2021, Nelly Korda won the Meijer LPGA Classic in Grand Rapids, Michigan, becoming the first two-time winner on the LPGA during the 2021 season.

 June 27, 2021: KPMG Women's PGA Championship Win

-On June 27, 2021, Nelly Korda won her first major at the KPMG Women's PGA Championship at the Atlanta Athletic Club, shooting a 4-under 68 in the final round.
-This victory propelled her to become the number one player in the world.
+On June 27, 2021, Nelly Korda won her first major at the KPMG Women's PGA Championship at the Atlanta Athletic Club, becoming the number one player in the world.

 On November 8, 2021, Nelly Korda regained the No. 1 spot in the Women's World Golf Rankings by a fraction of an average point per event played.